Ghana to strengthen cooperation between CVF and development partners

 The CVF is a global partnership of developing nations that are disproportionately affected by the consequences of global warming, and are tackling climate change to survive and thrive.

-He stated that as CVF President, the country would set up a financial mechanism for Loss and Damage associated with climate change impacts, including flood, long drought spell and erratic rainfall.
+He stated that as CVF President, the country would set up a financial mechanism for Loss and Damage associated with climate change impacts, including flood, long drought spells and erratic rainfall.

 The Minister explained that such financing mechanism would provide meaningful avenues to deal with climate risk and help turn member states vulnerability to resilience and prosperity.